-When the wind is favourable, move forward positively, your lines should become tight within one or two steps.
-The MojoMAX will immediately start to inflate.
+When the wind is favourable, move forward positively: your lines should become tight within one or two steps.
+The Freeride 2 will immediately start to inflate.
 You should maintain a constant pressure on the risers until the wing is overhead.

-Do not pull down or push the risers forward excessively, or the leading edge will deform and possibly collapse.
+Do not pull down or push the risers forward excessively, or the leading edge will deform and possibly collapse making taking-off more difficult and potentially dangerous.

 Move smoothly throughout the entire launch, there is no need to rush or snatch at it.
 You should have plenty of time to look up and check your canopy before committing yourself.
-Once the MojoMAX has inflated correctly and is directly above your head progressively apply full power and accelerate smoothly.
-When you have sufficient airspeed a gentle application of brake will help you lift off, do not stop running until your feet have left the ground and you are sure of a safe climb out.
+Once you are happy that the Freeride 2 is inflated correctly, progressively apply full power and accelerate smoothly for the launch.